-The CDBG program is administered under the rules and regulations promulgated primarily in 24 CFR §570.600 et seq.
+The CDBG Program is administered under the rules and regulations promulgated primarily in 24 CFR §570.600 et seq.
 These primary regulations are known as the federal cross-cutting requirements and form the basis of the programmatic requirements.
-The Department incorporates all federal cross-cutting requirements into the state CDBG program, and the regulations in Part 570 are translated into required actions on the part of all Grantees of the state CDBG program.
+The Department incorporates all federal cross-cutting requirements into the state CDBG Program, and the regulations in Part 570 are translated into required actions on the part of all Grantees of the state Program.